Business process outsourcing has become incredibly popular with companies ranging from Fortune 500s to startups over the last two decades.

 Due to the highly competitive environment, many organizations have to adjust their policies to prevent them from losing business to more trustworthy organizations.

-Government intervention has been a catalyst to the increased demands in transparency.
+Government intervention has been a catalyst for the increased demands in transparency.
 Recently, the UK government has stated that steps will be taken to make sure there is transparency about outsourced services in response to requests for information.